 “Becoming a homeowner depends, in part, on one’s ability to create a plan with a realistic timeframe and having the ability to stick to it.
 Buyers need to analyse their current income as well as their investments and set up additional savings schemes that will ensure the procurement of the funds needed to obtain their goal within the desired timeframe.
 Meeting with a financial advisor can be helpful in this regard,” Goslett suggests.

-The next step would be to get in touch with BetterBond, South Africa’s leading bond originator, to acquire pre-approval for a home loan.
+The next step would be to get in touch with a reputable bond originator to acquire pre-approval for a home loan.
 A bond originator will determine the amount for which a buyer qualifies.
 This will prove helpful when setting up a budget for the house hunting process.
 Buyers should also explore the variety of National Housing Subsidy Programmes available to them to help them afford the costs of homeownership.